-Planter structures on podiums and green roofs are a primary mechanism for achieving landscaping and greening policy requirements in Fishermans Bend particularly on highly developed sites.
+Green roofs or planter structures on roofs are a key mechanism for achieving landscaping and greening policy requirements in Fishermans Bend particularly on highly developed sites.
 Consideration should be given to the soil and irrigation requirements for these structures to support healthy green infrastructure.